Ramphoryncus/-MyUCAfiles/markdown.md

 ## Emoji

 ```
-:joy:   3 spaces after for new line
+:joy:   2 or more spaces after for new line
 :cup_with_straw:
 :aquarius:
 or you get this